 The Mediterranean season runs until October or November.

-Now it's time to look for winter work in the Caribbean or Middle East - or maybe go down to Australia for that endless summer.
+Now it’s time to look for winter work in the Caribbean or the Middle East – or maybe go down to Australia for that endless summer.

 There are sailing schools, clubs and training centres in great locations worldwide.